-Canon 100D versus Sony HX400V
+Canon 100D vs Sony HX400V

-The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Cyber-shot DSC-HX400V are two digital cameras that were revealed to the public, respectively, in March 2013 and February 2014.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Cyber-shot DSC-HX400V are two digital cameras that were announced, respectively, in March 2013 and February 2014.
 The 100D is a DSLR, while the HX400V is a fixed lens compact.
 The cameras are based on an APS-C (100D) and a 1/2.3-inch (HX400V) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 20.2 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony HX400V is notably larger (14 percent) than the Canon 100D.
 In this context, it is worth noting that neither the 100D nor the HX400V are weather-sealed.